shinelikeasmile/nand2game/README.md

-# nand2game
+# Nand2Game
-building a basic computer from first principles
+## Building a Modern Computer from First Principles
+This repository contains the series of projects mentioned in the book ["The Elements of Computer Systems"](https://mitpress.mit.edu/books/elements-computing-systems)